-44. DAILY ADJOURNMENT.
+44. Daily adjournment.

-- (1) Unless the Parliament has previously adjourned, at 5 p.m. on Tuesdays and Thursdays, 8 p.m. on Wednesdays and 1 p.m on Fridays the Speaker shall, if a motion for adjournment of the Parliament has been moved, put the question "That the Parliament do now adjourn", or if a motion for the adjournment of the Parliament has not been moved, interrupt the business then under consideration and adjourn the Parliament without any question being put. - (2) If at the time specified in Subsection (1) the Parliament is sitting as a Committee of the Whole, the Chairman shall, without putting any question interrupt the business then under consideration and report progress, and the Speaker shall then adjourn the Parliament without any question being put. - (3) If at the time specified in Subsection (1) a vote is in progress, the business shall not be interrupted until after the declaration of the result of the vote. - (4) If at the time specified in Subsection (1), or as the result of a vote in progress at that time, the Parliament or the Committee of the Whole has resolved "That the question be now put", the Parliament shall not be adjourned or progress reported, as the case may be, until the question ordered to be put has been put and resolved.
+- (1) Unless the Parliament has previously adjourned, at 5 p.m. on Mondays, Tuesdays, Thursdays and Fridays the Speaker shall, if a motion for adjournment of the Parliament has been moved, put the question "That the Parliament do now adjourn", or if a motion for the adjournment of the Parliament has not been moved, interrupt the business then under consideration and adjourn the Parliament without any question being put. - (2) If at the time specified in Subsection (1) the Parliament is sitting as a Committee of the Whole, the Chairman shall, without putting any question interrupt the business then under consideration and report progress, and the Speaker shall then adjourn the Parliament without any question being put. - (3) If at the time specified in Subsection (1) a vote is in progress, the business shall not be interrupted until after the declaration of the result of the vote. - (4) If at the time specified in Subsection (1), or as the result of a vote in progress at that time, the Parliament or the Committee of the Whole has resolved "That the question be now put", the Parliament shall not be adjourned or progress reported, as the case may be, until the question ordered to be put has been put and resolved.